-Whip out your Apple Pencil and try out the 20 best iPad Pro drawing apps
+Whip out your Apple Pencil and try out one of the best drawing apps for the iPad Pro

 SketchBook by Autodesk

 Even if you’re not a professional artist, you’ve probably heard about Sketchbook by Autodesk.
 It is definitely one of the most popular apps for artists.
-The layout is everything when it comes to design programs, and Sketchbook’s toolbars are laid out in an easily accessible way, and you can even pin them onto the screen.
+The layout is everything when it comes to design programs, and Sketchbook’s toolbars are laid out in an easily accessible way, and you can even pin them to the screen.
 Great features include import/export from and to Photoshop, and the ability to zoom in as much as 2,500 percent to let you work on those fine details.
-It supports the Apple Pencil on the iPad Pro, but also supports Wacom styluses on other iPad models.
+It supports the Apple Pencil on the iPad Pro, along with some of the better styli available for other tablets.

 Download now from: